pbrocks/pbrocks-docs/migrating.md

 ## Documentation changes

-With a better focus on Feathers core, the repositories, documentation and guides for non-core module have been moved to more appropriate locations:
+With a better focus on PMPro core, the repositories, documentation and guides for non-core module have been moved to more appropriate locations:

 - Non-core modules have been moved to the [feathersjs-ecosystem](https://github.com/feathersjs-ecosystem/) and [feathers-plus](https://github.com/feathers-plus/) organizations. _Documentation for those modules can be found in the Readme file of their respective GitHub repositories._
 - Database adapter specific documentation can now be found in the respective repositories readme.
 Links to the repositories can be found in the [database adapters chapter](./api/databases/adapters.md)